navkar/Predictions/README.md

   - Southern States of America
   - Texas shall be combined with Mexico, a definite possibility.

-### Answer the following questions for yourself
+### Answer the following questions about yourself for more clarity in your life!

+* What truly makes you happy ?
+* What do you truly value in life ?
-* Are you doing things you shouldn`t be?
+* Are you doing any illegal or immoral activities?
-* Are you taking advantage of the dispossessed or others stolen goods in some way?
+* Are you taking advantage of the others stolen goods in some way?
 * How can you bring more justice to your activities?
-* How can you help not only yourself, but people who have a right to feel that they`ve been wronged?
+* How can you help not only yourself, but people who have a right to feel that they've been wronged?
 * Can you help them find out, that life offers them, more opportunity and support than they expected?
 * Can you give without expecting in return?
 * Can you discriminate in the use of your resources in ways that serve the greater good?
+* What exactly do you want from life ?
+* What is that you would want to know that you don't know ?
+* **Why are you here, in this realm ?**
+* **What made you come here, to this page at this time ?**